jacobkor/Project1/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.

-Only the JUMPBOX machine can accept connections from the Internet.
+Only the JUMPBOX machine can accept connections from the Internet using port 22.
 Access to this machine is only allowed from the following IP addresses:

 69.169.83.89

-Machines within the network can only be accessed by the jump box machine with ip 10.0.0.4 Web servers (web1 & web2) are allowing public access thru load balancer on port 80 ONLY
+Machines within the network can only be accessed by the jump box machine with the IP 10.0.0.4

+Web servers (web1 & web2) are allowing public access thru load balancer on port 80 ONLY

 A summary of the access policies in place can be found in the table below.